EESSI/docs/docs/using_eessi/eessi_demos.md

 The directories we care about are those that correspond to particular scientific software, like ``Bioconductor``, ``GROMACS``, ``OpenFOAM``, ``TensorFlow``, ...

-These each contain a ``run.sh`` script that can be used to start a small example run with that software, each takes a couple of minutes max. to run (even with limited resources).
+Each of these contains a ``run.sh`` script that can be used to start a small example run with that software.
+Every example takes a couple of minutes to run, even with limited resources only.

 ## Example: running GROMACS

 Let's try running the GROMACS example.

-First, we need to make sure that [our environment is set up to use EESSI](setting_up_environment):
+First, we need to make sure that [our environment is set up to use EESSI](../setting_up_environment):

 ``` { .bash .copy }
 source /cvmfs/pilot.eessi-hpc.org/latest/init/bash